 Wolffest is a great opportunity for our students to understand the difference between planning for a business and operating a business.
 As with most entrepreneurs, they are constantly forced to innovate and add new components to an existing model.

-Students from the Cyvia and Melvyn Wolff Center for Entrepreneurship at the University of Houston C. T. Bauer College of Business served up burgers, burritos, business and entrepreneurship during April 8-10 at Wolffest.
+Students from the Cyvia and Melvyn Wolff Center for Entrepreneurship at the University of Houston C. T. Bauer College of Business served up burgers, burritos, business and entrepreneurship from April 10-12 at Wolffest.
 Student teams launched pop-up restaurant stands and competed to see which group could execute their plans and earn the most revenue to fund the program's other educational activities.

 - About WCE

 Insperity Classroom & Business Building, Ste.
 536